uPortal-Attic/WeatherPortlet/README.md

 </portlet-preference>
 ```

-You can discover `locationCodes` for your locations by visiting the associated page
+You can discover `locationCodes` for your locations by inspecting the URL of the
-in Yahoo!
+associated page in Yahoo!
 Weather.
-For example, the following URL belongs to the Yahoo!
-Weather page
+For example, the following URL belongs to the
-for Phoenix, AZ:
+Yahoo!
+Weather page for Phoenix, AZ:

   - <https://www.yahoo.com/news/weather/united-states/arizona/phoenix-2471390/>